Looksmaxxing Test

 Methodology

-Analyses are performed client-side in users' browsers.
-RealSmile does not store photos or individual results.
-Aggregated statistics are derived from anonymized score distributions logged with user consent.
+All analyses are performed client-side in users' browsers.
+No photos are transmitted to or stored on any server.
+RealSmile does not store individual results or identifiable data.
+Aggregated statistics are derived from anonymized score distributions (metric scores only, with no demographic or identifying information) logged with user consent via analytics events.

 Research citations reference peer-reviewed published studies.
 RealSmile's tool methodology is informed by but not identical to clinical cephalometric analysis.
+Landmark-based analysis from 2D photos introduces inherent limitations compared to 3D imaging: pose angle, lens distortion, and lighting affect measurements.
 Scores should be interpreted as relative measurements for self-improvement tracking, not clinical diagnostic data.
+Correlation coefficients reported are Pearson r values calculated within this dataset and may differ from clinical study populations.

 Measure Your Own Metrics